1994 Ethiopian Constituent Assembly election: Campaign

 Although there enthusiasm about the end of the dictatorship, there was also some scepticism about some of the new parties; the democratic credentials of the EPRDF were questioned due to relations with parties that were associated with the past regime such as the Ethiopian People's Revolutionary Party (EPRP), the All-Ethiopia Socialist Movement (Meisone), and the Coalition of Ethiopian Democratic Forces (COEDF).

 Some groups were prohibited from becoming political parties if they were created to advance their political objectives by force of arms, and/or to foment conflict and war by preaching hatred and animosity among nations, nationalities and peoples on the basis of differences of race or religion.
 These included the Workers' Party of Ethiopia (WPE) and the Ethiopian National Democratic Party (ENDP).

 For months before and after the election there were many reports of voters voting out of fear of change.
 Some voters feared a change in government would cause a famine.
 Despite the people's fears not being realised, it still affected the way they voted.

 Results

-Groups affiliated with the EPRDF that won seats include the Oromo People's Democratic Organization (OPDO), the Amhara National Democratic Movement (ANDM), and the Hadiya People's Democratic Organisation (HPDO).
+Groups affiliated with the EPRDF that won seats include the Oromo People's Democratic Organization (OPDO), the Amhara National Democratic Movement (ANDM), the Tigray People's Liberation Front (TPLF) and the Ethiopian People's Revolutionary Democratic Front (EPRDF).

 Aftermath

-After the elections Negasso Gidada became President, whilst Meles Zenawi became Prime Minister.
+After the elections Negasso Gidada became president, whilst Meles Zenawi became prime minister.
 Layne was Deputy Prime Minister until his dismissal in 1996.
 The newly elected Constituent Assembly created the new Constitution of Ethiopia which took effect on 21 August 1995.
 Despite the overthrow of the Derg, the country remained a virtual one-party state.